New Zealand police charge Christchurch mosque attacker with terrorism | DW | 21.05.2019

 The 28-year-old suspected white supremacist is also facing 51 murder charges and 40 attempted murder charges.

-He is currently being held in a high-security prison and has been ordered to undergo a mental health assessment.
+He is currently being held in a high-security prison and has been ordered to undergo psychiatric assessment.
 His next court appearance is scheduled for June 14.

 The March 15 attacks on the Al Noor and Linwood mosques in Christchurch were the worst shootings in New Zealand's history.

 The carnage shocked the population and prompted the government to tighten the country's gun laws.
-It also sparked widespread criticism of social media platforms, which allowed the massacre to be livestreamed.
+It also sparked widespread criticism of social media platforms, which allowed the lone gunman to livestream the massacre.

 nm/rt (AP, AFP, Reuters)